ochudidesterio/ochudidesterio/README.md

 - Android Development
 - Web Development using MongoDB, Expressjs and Nodejs
 - Computer network administration and configuration
-- Fluent in Javascript and Java
+- Fluent in HTML, CSS, Javascript and Java

 💼 [Linkedin](https://www.linkedin.com/in/desteriochudi/)